idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - In the Dashboard, check that all resources you wish to reuse are present, and that they are ticked.
 - Dashboard menu button ≡ > Save in project template.

-*Note: You can use your file manager to access the templates folder, rename you XML files and organize them in subfolders if you wish so.*
+*Note: You can use your file manager to access the templates folder, rename you XML files, and organize them in subfolders if you wish so.
+You can also make a copy for a different client/project/language pair and easily build your project template library*

 *Advanced users may tweak XML settings by editing the XML file directly, but this is not recommended.
 Just use CafeTran Espresso to create and save templates.*